medic/cht-docs/content/en/hosting/monitoring/setup.md

 Always run this longer version of the `docker compose` command which specifies both compose files for all future [upgrades](#upgrading).
 {{% /alert %}}

-#### couch2pg and CHT Sync Data (Remote)
+#### CHT Sync Data (Remote)

-While not the default setup, and not what most deployments need, you may want to set up a way to monitor CHT Sync or couch2pg data without sharing any Postgres credentials.
+While not the default setup, and not what most deployments need, you may want to set up a way to monitor CHT Sync data without sharing any Postgres credentials.
 Instead of sharing credentials, you expose an HTTP endpoint that requires no login or password.
 Of course, similar to  CHT Core's [Monitoring API]({{< relref "building/reference/api#get-apiv2monitoring" >}}), this endpoint should be configured to not share sensitive information (since it will be publicly accessible).

 This section has two steps.
 The first is to expose the password-less metrics endpoint and the second is to scrape it with Prometheus.
-Here's documentation on how to set up a Kubernetes endpoint only for CHT Sync or a Docker endpoint for either CHT Sync or couch2pg.
+Here's documentation on how to set up a Kubernetes or Docker endpoint for CHT Sync.

-##### Postgres exporter on Kubernetes (CHT Sync only)
+##### Postgres exporter on Kubernetes
 1. Uncomment the `metrics_exporter` value in your `values.yaml` file and make sure `enabled` is set to `true`.
 1. Expose the metrics endpoint to the internet.
 This can be done by setting the `service.type` to `LoadBalancer` or `NodePort` in your `values.yaml` file.

 Continue on to [set up the scrape on Watchdog](#set-up-watchdog-to-scrape-the-sql-exporter).

-##### Postgres exporter on Docker (CHT Sync and couch2pg)
+##### Postgres exporter on Docker

 These commands set up a SQL Exporter and should be run on your Postgres server: